Astrofriend's homepage

 The EQ6 mount is no wonder of precision.
 The worm gear are not fixed at the shaft with a conical mount, that can introduce some eccentricity.
 This cause the play of worm gear to be different in different directions.
 I can only adjust the play to zero in the direction where it has its minimal play.

 Here I have moved the DEC shaft to point left, only rotate the RA axis.
-It's also here that I found that the RA worm gear play is very small, but check the other directions first before I do any adjustments.
+It's also here that I found that the RA worm gear play is very small, but I check the other directions first before I do any adjustments.

 EQ6 Mount, Hang up the telescope and calibrating parking point